-The mix of great qualities that carbon steel is why it is frequently used for railway tracks and wheels, gears, and other machinery parts.
+The mix of great qualities that ground steel bar is why it is frequently used for railway tracks and wheels, gears, and other machinery parts.
 Steel with high carbon content makes knives retain their sharpness longer.
 But, before you get too excited about buying your Carbon steel round bar stock, let's get to know more about it below.

 Carbon steel is believed to have been accidentally developed by swordsmiths who employed iron ore as the primary metal in making their blades.
 Smiths used coal as a source of heat to smelt iron, which resulted in carbon into the molten metal.